plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `register()` associates a presentation name with a creator.
 Registering the same name again replaces its creator for future installations.
 Presentations already installed on elements are unaffected.

 `setDefaultPresentationName()` associates a role with the presentation name used when `create()` receives no explicit name.
-For editors, `IEditorInstaller` first considers `EditorInstallOptions.presentationName`, then `IDomEditorAdapterDefinition.defaultFieldPresentationName`.
+For editors, `IEditorInstaller` first considers `EditorInstallOptions.presentationName`, then `IEditorAdapterDefinition.defaultFieldPresentationName`.
 Only when neither supplies a value does it pass `undefined`, allowing the factory to use the default registered for `ElementRole.editor`.

 Assigning another default for the same role replaces the earlier string.
 The method does not require the named presentation to be registered at that time, allowing defaults and creators to be configured in either order.